Xavier4t/Sports_and_Restaurants/README.md

+The dataset has been published in Kaggle here: [Sports and Restaurants](https://www.kaggle.com/xavier4t/sports-and-restaurants).

 **¹** The data is limited to Yelp results (so restaurants not registered on Yelp would not appear in the dataset).